Analysis: GOP lets doubts about Biden’s legitimacy flourish

 But Trump is doing nothing to make that road to Inauguration Day easier for Biden.
 In fact, he’s trying to block it, littering the path with misinformation and falsehoods about the election.
 As a result, Biden will almost certainly be viewed as an illegitimate president by some voters, potentially denying him that period of goodwill that typically greets a new president.

-The stakes for Biden are even greater, especially if the Senate remains in Republican control, as he advances an agenda to arrest the spiraling pandemic and faltering economy.
+The stakes for Biden are even greater, especially if the Senate remains in Republican control, as he advances an agenda to arrest the spiraling coronavirus pandemic and faltering economy.

 “Their intent is to delegitimize this election and thereby delegitimize President-elect Biden’s presidency,” said Valerie Jarrett, who was a White House senior adviser to President Barack Obama.
 “It is damaging to the democracy.
 Once again they’re putting their short-term political interests ahead of the interests of the country.”

-Note: EDITOR’S NOTE — Washington Bureau Chief Julie Pace has covered the White House and politics for The Associated Press since 2007.
-Follow her at http://twitter.com/jpaceDC.
-Political editor Steven Sloan has covered politics for the AP since 2018.
-Follow him at http://twitter.com/stevenpsloan.